DSC-Manipal/taskphase-2019/README.md

 Note:
 * You can use either Python or R.
-* Only original submissions will be rewarded.
+* Original submissions will be rewarded.
 * Please do **not** implement any machine learning algorithms as part of this task.